ilopmar/chistaco-or-not/README.md

 Chistaco or not?
 ================

-This is a simple app developed with Grails 2.1.0 to vote jokes got from twitter with #chistaco.
+This is a simple app developed with Grails 2.1.0 to vote jokes got from twitter with the hashtag **#chistaco**.
 The application is deployed at [http://chistaco-or-not.cloudfoundry.com](http://chistaco-or-not.cloudfoundry.com)

 Author